OtherHistoricalPeak: December 1989

 The Narrative

-Japan’s post-war economic miracle and export boom led to enormous confidence that its growth would continue indefinitely.
-In the mid-1980s, a strong yen and expansionary monetary policy flooded the financial system with liquidity.
-Banks aggressively lent to corporations and property investors at low rates, fueling a frenzy for stocks and land.
-Cultural beliefs like the "Land myth" (that land prices never fall) and faith in "Japan, Inc." underpinned speculative buying.
-Japanese investors even ventured abroad, snapping up iconic overseas assets, further feeding the narrative that Japan was economically invincible.
+The narrative began with Japan’s post-war economic and export growth, which created strong sense that the expansion would continue indefinitely.
+By the mid-1980s, a strong yen and expansionary monetary policy increased liquidity in the financial system.
+This set a favorable macroeconomic setting of policy easing, financial liberalization, rapid expansion, and very low inflation.
+Banks aggressively extended credit at low rates to corporations and property investors, fueling a surge in stocks and real estate.
+Cultural beliefs such as the “land myth” (that land prices never fall) and faith in “Japan, Inc.” reinforced speculative buying, while Japanese investors also expanded abroad, strengthening the sense that Japan was economically invincible.

 Warning Signs